Germantown Jewish Centre: Dorshei Derekh

-Customs and Practice
+Customs and practice

 Some practices inherited from the Germantown Minyan, or created in the early years, have influenced the minyan over two decades.
-Other minhagim (customs) grew over the decades.
-A few that are noteworthy include:

-a) Rotating leadership.
-The minyan coordinator (a chairperson) rotates every six months and with the past coordinator and coordinator-elect forms a three-person mazkirut (secretariat) for decisions that cannot wait.
+Other minhagim grew over the decades.
+Leadership of the minyan rotates every year with a coordinator, past coordinator and coordinator-elect forming a three-person mazkirut for decisions which need to be made before the next scheduled quarterly minyan meeting.
 In general, the minyan coordinator position is filled alternately by women and men.

-b) Participatory decision-making is maintained through quarterly minyan meetings, though attendance is not usually large.

 Shabbat morning and festival services involve a number of key minhagim.
 The minyan arranges its space in a circle or semicircle, which emphasizes community rather than a leader.
 Services include a good deal of Hebrew, with English readings or interpretations sometimes added by a leader.
-Pesukei dezimra (introductory psalms) with much singing are often emphasized.
+Pesukei dezimra with much singing are often emphasized.
 The Amidah includes the matriarchs, and some participants phrase blessings in alternative or feminine Hebrew.
-At its Dec.
-2, 2012 minyan meeting, Dorshei Derekh passed a proposal that allows service leaders to include Bilhah and Zilpah in the listing of the matriarchs, during the communal recitation of the Amidah.

-The Torah reading is done on a triennial cycle, typically with three (rather than seven) aliyot.
-A key part of the Torah service is the mi sheberakh blessings, as people volunteer for aliyot to mark events in their lives and receive recognition from the community: birthdays, new jobs, new academic ventures, arriving and departing for Israel, departing for college, a yahrzeit, a new apartment or home.
-These combined Hebrew and English individual prayers are a way the minyan shares news and support.

-While officially retaining it as an option, Dorshei Derekh generally omits the haftarah (prophetic reading) except for a few times a year.
-(The monthly women’s haftarah project in the 1990s was an exception.)
-Its omission allows for a longer Torah discussion, which follows a d’var Torah.
-The minyan avoids centralized leadership in these discussions by having each speaker call on the next person.
-For 20 years, speakers alternated between men and women to assure gender equality, until this practice was suspended as an experiment in the summer of 2006.
-(If there were more women present than men, a step originated to advance women’s participation might actually limit it.)
+The minyan originally used the Conservative Silverman siddur with unwritten modifications, but after the Reconstructionist siddur Kol Haneshamah was published in 1994, it was adopted by the minyan.

-The Musaf service at Dorshei Derekh is an additional reading, poem, or story rather than another service.
+The Musaf service is an additional reading, poem, or story rather than another service.
 The service concludes with introductions, announcements, and a member-provided kiddush.
 Occasionally a longer lunch and discussion follow services.

-The minyan originally used the Conservative Silverman siddur with unwritten modifications, but after the Reconstructionist siddur Kol Haneshamah (edited by a minyan member, David Teutsch) was published in 1994, it was adopted by the minyan "as an experiment."
-That "experiment" continues today.